 Prepare for potential evacuations in flood-affected areas near the flooding Sai River in Mae Sai district.

-On Tuesday, floodwater was gushing from Tham Luang Cave in Tham Luang-Khun Nam Nang Nong National Park, which is located in Mae Sai district.
+On Tuesday, floodwater was gushing from Tham Luang Cave in Tham Luang-Khun Nam Nang Nong National Park, located in Mae Sai district.
 Tham Luang Cave is a well-known location following the 2018 flooded cave rescue mission.

 A landslip struck a residence in the Mae Fah Luang district.
-Two residents sustained grievous injuries, one died, and the other remains unaccounted for.
+Two residents sustained grievous injuries; one died, and the other remains unaccounted for.

 According to Thai PBS, many Facebook users posted and commented in appreciation for the team’s efforts, while others offered moral support to the man and others affected by the flooding.